Writing your resume can feel overwhelming. Using a single page to summarize your career isn’t something that comes naturally to most people.

 Choosing a Resume Introduction

-We at Resume Genius have come up with a simple solution to help job seekers choose the right resume introduction for them.
-Follow our “How To Start Your Resume” flow chart below and find out which resume introduction maximizes your chances of getting a job:
+Not sure which resume introduction is for you?
+Simply follow our “How To Start Your Resume” flow chart below and find out which resume intro maximizes your chances of getting a job:

 Luckily, we have everything you need.